 All study data were analyzed using R software (version 3.1.2).
 Data analysts were blinded to allocation.
-Descriptive data were provided for all measures, using frequencies (%) for categorical variables and mean (\pm SD) for continuous variables.
-Simple group comparisons were made using either the Chi-Square or Fisher's exact test as appropriate for binary variables and t-tests for continuous outcomes such as LDL-C levels.
+Descriptive data were provided for all measures, using frequencies (%) for categorical variables and mean (±standard deviation) for continuous variables.
+Simple group comparisons were made using either the χ^2 or Fisher exact test as appropriate for binary variables and t tests for continuous outcomes such as LDL-C levels.

 We analyzed the primary outcome - LDL-C levels at 6 months after CHD risk disclosure - in the randomized treatment groups, CRS and +GRS.
-We conducted pre-specified secondary analyses comparing 3 groups: CRS, +H-GRS, and +L-GRS.
-Since overall hypothesis testing was based on the original 2 randomized groups, these secondary between-group analyses were each conducted at the nominal 0.05 level of significance without correction for multiple comparisons.
+We conducted prespecified secondary analyses comparing 3 groups: CRS, participants randomly assigned to +GRS with a GRS ≥ 1.1 (high GRS, +H-GRS), and participants randomly assigned to +GRS with a GRS <1.1 (average/low GRS, +L-GRS).
+Because overall hypothesis testing was based on the original 2 randomized groups, these secondary between-group analyses were each conducted at the nominal 0.05 level of significance without correction for multiple comparisons.
 We also compared change in LDL-C levels from baseline in the study groups.
-Finally, since LDL-C levels were measured at 3 and 6 months, we assessed the between group difference in the slope of LDL-C after randomization, in a mixed effects model with uncorrelated random effects for sample intercepts and the effect of time.
+Finally, because LDL-C levels were measured at 3 and 6 months, we assessed the between-group difference in the slope of LDL-C after randomization, in a mixed-effects model with uncorrelated random effects for sample intercepts and the effect of time.